 Around the world people are organizing to take power in their cities.

 Our goal is to create a Portland metro area that’s a healthy and nurturing place for everyone and every community who calls it home, and not just an enclave of the 1%.
-Toward that end, the Portland Metro People’s Coalition (PPC) is building a cross-issue coalition of grassroots organizations to join forces, amplify our initiatives and begin to strategize how to build a unified and broad-based progressive movement capable of building an urban commons for the 99%.
+Toward that end, the Portland-Metro People’s Coalition (PMPC) is building a cross-issue coalition of grassroots organizations to join forces, amplify our initiatives and begin to strategize how to build a unified and broad-based progressive movement capable of building an urban commons for the 99%.

-Since the 2016 elections, we have met with over 35 organizations to find a way forward.
-Following models of successful municipalist movements in other cities (see our Case Studies page), we began with groups of organizers identifying, debating and approving a Bill of Rights that establishes our ambitious vision for the future.
+After the 2016 elections, following models of successful municipalist movements in other cities (see our Case Studies page), we began convening groups of local organizers to identify, debate and approve a Bill of Rights that establishes our ambitious vision for the future.
 Since these rights have broad support on the left, this would be one way to begin to work together on common ground.
-Under each right, we added policies that organizations are currently working on to form a single platform in order to have a material goal to struggle for together.
+In the fall of 2017, we went on a listening tour to hear what grassroots community groups were working on and how we could support each other.
+Then, under each right, we added policies that organizations were currently developing to form a single platform in order to have a material goal to struggle for collectively.

 The process is just as important.
-On April 14, 2018, we held an inaugural People’s Convention to ratify the Bill of Rights and Policy Platform (the Platform) to help us develop mutual respect, trust, healthy relationships—and popular power.
-Twenty organizations agreed to participate and voted unanimously to support the Platform.
-We are now circulating the Platform to candidates and elected officials to find out where they stand on our issues, and soon we will begin a public outreach campaign to gain popular support.
+On April 14, 2018, after meeting with over 40 organizations, we held an inaugural People’s Convention to ratify the Bill of Rights and Policy Platform (the People’s Platform) to help us develop mutual respect, trust, healthy relationships—and popular power.
+Twenty organizations agreed to participate and voted unanimously to support the Platform and to work together to pass it.
+After creating a democratic internal structure approved by Delegates of the twenty PMPC Participating Organizations, we now hold bimonthly Delegate Assemblies, where these representatives can advance our shared policy goals and strategize ways to build grassroots power.

 Our goal is to build and strengthen popular movements striving for a just, egalitarian, and liberatory society for all.
 Please join us.